XLlobet/dash-figure-friday-23/README.md

-# Dash Customizable Style App Plugin Using Dash Hooks
+# Dash - Figure Friday 2025 week 23

 Simple and interactive Dash app to explore the steak risk survey dataset for the Figure Friday 2025 - week 23 challenge.